Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Downlad SDK Installer](./img/downlad-sdk-installer.png)

-On a Widnos system it's going to download Moonshine SDK Installer directly.
-On a macOS it's going to take you to a page where you can downlad latest version of Moonshine SDK Installer manually.
+On a Windows system, it's going to download Moonshine SDK Installer directly.
+On a macOS, it's going to take you to a page where you can download the latest version of Moonshine SDK Installer manually.

-Proceed with the install.
+Proceed with the installation.

 ###### Step 2